 Peruvians can be found in a wide variety of colors, but the tri-colored Peruvians tend to be most favored for showing.
 Although, the bi-color and Self colors are very stunning.

-[bt_taglinebox style=”top” width=”500″ font_size=”12″ text_color=”#5b5b5b” title=”Roan Absynians” title_color=”#259b9a” align_center=”no” bgr_color=”#f6f6f6″]The color of Roan Abyssinian guinea pigs are due to a genetic deformation, and should never be bred with another roan. [/bt_taglinebox]
+[bt_taglinebox style=”top” width=”500″ font_size=”12″ text_color=”#5b5b5b” title=”Roan Absynians” title_color=”#259b9a” align_center=”no” bgr_color=”#f6f6f6″]The color of Roan Abyssinian guinea pigs are due to a genetic deformation, and should never be bred with another roan. [/bt_taglinebox](This is just a cute little stuffed toy that we fell in love with and thought you may enjoy!)

 Diet